0xSSDD/hub88-snr-sol/README.md

 - **Race Condition Safety:**
   If two requests for the same transaction arrive at the same time, only one will be processed as new; the other will be recognized as a duplicate and handled accordingly.

-## TODOs
-* Add credo and then remove it before submitting it - Function guard, patter match to denest
-* change the testhelper file mismatch